Best Alphabet Toys & Decor

 Those cards created a nice segue for me, except that I just made it very awkward by announcing the smoothness.
 Anyway, wall art for your kid’s room is another way to bring the alphabet into your house.
 Remember, we want cute kids singing their abc’s, if it’s in their room they will learn the alphabet even while they’re sleeping.

-Alphabet Works offers custom painted on canvas letters.
-You choose the color, the font and the size you want and magic fairies deliver an custom piece of art to your house.
+This two name puzzle step stool is such a cool way to bring letters into your child’s bedroom.
+It’s personalized and can help teach them the letters in their name and also serve a functional purpose.
+You choose between primary, pastel, or jewel-tone letters and magic fairies deliver an custom piece of word art to your house.
 Maybe not fairies, but if you order it, it will come and look all nice in your kid’s room.

 Since we’re in your kid’s room anyway (see?
 Segue….unsmooth segue) let’s look at some alphabet bedding.
-These alphabet pillows are so cute I would love to see them on my daughter’s bed.
-No I wouldn’t buy the whole alphabet, I would only buy ones to spell out: “Please Go To Sleep And Stop Asking Me Questions.
-For The Love Of God.”
-Wait, that’s the whole alphabet isn’t it?
+These alphabet pillow cases are so cute I would love to see them on my daughter’s bed.
+There are a few different patterns to choose from.

 This alphabet duvet is simple, but still colorful.
 It doesn’t beat you over the head with the alphabet, it just sort of says, “Here, I’m laying out the letters for you and you can do what you want with them.
 Go to sleep under them if you feel like it.”
 Besides, if osmosis learning is going to work, it’s most likely going to work if your kid is laying underneath the alphabet while they sleep.
 Oh and it comes with a storybook.